gpestana/p2psec/research/meghdoot-content-based-pubsub.md

 the logical space is partitioned among the peers in the network. each peer owns a zone in the network.

+**CAN - content address network**
+CAN is a distributed system that maps keys onto values; keys hashed into `n` dimensional space

 the peers maintain a DHT as described in CAN; CAN builds and maintains an overlay network in which every peer has a point assigned within the cartesian space (independent of the physical node location). each peer owns its own zone